Qihao-He/Parallel-programming/PI/log.md

 is surely faster than the single processing thread.
 22:14PM
 Read the parallel programming book for inspiration.
 ________________________________________________________________________________
+3/15/2017
+11:30AM
+The numpy.fft.fft() Function
+The fft.fft() function accepts either a real or a complex array as an input argument, and returns a complex array of the same size that contains the Fourier coefficients.
+For the returned complex array:
+– The real part contains the coefficients for the cosine terms.
+– The imaginary part contains the negative of the coefficients for the sine terms.
+NOTE: This is exactly what forward Fourier transform is doing.

+14:31PM
+IMPORTANT NOTICE!!!
+There are different definitions for how a DFT should be taken.
+Fourier coefficients
+F(m) forward transform, is the spectral coefficient for the mth wave component.
+F(m) is always complex-valued. f(n) inverse transform, is value of function f at grid point n. f(n) maybe real or complex-valued.
+NumPy actually uses these equations.
+This means that NumPy’s Fourier coefficients will be N times larger than expected!
+QUESTION: Why are the equation deferent with the previous ones?
+And why is that 1/N change in F(m) and f(n) shows that Fourier coefficients are N times larger than expected.

+fft.fftfreq() function
+The natural frequencies associated with the spectral coefficients are calculated using the fft.fft() function.
+The zeroth frequency is first, followed by the positive frequencies in ascending order, and then the negative frequencies in descending order.

+Reading the program file: fft-example.py
+FFT result has RE, IM, |Fk|^2 three graphs.
+FFT leakage:
+1. There is no limits on the number of data points when taking FFTs in NumPy.
+2. The FFT algorithm is much more efficient if the number of data points is a power of 2 (128, 512, 1024, etc.).
+3. The DFT assumes that the signal is periodic on the interval 0 to N, where N is the total number of data points in the signal.
+4. Care needs to be taken to ensure that all waves in the signal are periodic within the interval 0 to N, or a phenomenon known as leakage will occur.

 ________________________________________________________________________________
 ________________________________________________________________________________
 ________________________________________________________________________________